This article has been published in the Knowlative Blog on the 15th of October, 2018.

 The best way to innovate is to be contaminated by ideas.
 When you encounter something new, that you haven’t seen, or thought before; something changes inside yourself.
 If you do not degrade that something as stupid, or worthless or impossible; then you offer your mind a new possibility, a small new door leading to new ideas.
-In that moment you have been contaminated and your mind is going to create new patterns (even if you are resistant to it).
+At that moment you have been contaminated and your mind is going to create new patterns (even if you are resistant to it).
 New patterns bring new ideas and new ideas bring innovation.

 Therefore, I wonder why in kinesiology we often are closed off to new ideas.
 We believe that our system is the best one, without ever challenging it, without ever confronting and collaborating with other systems.
 We marry one train of thought and we never question it, considering things that look different as stupid, or worthless or impossible.
 And I am not talking about systems outside kinesiology: I am even talking about other kinesiology branches and techniques.
 It is unbelievable!